aleclearmind/restic-in-peace/configure_laptop.md

 journalctl --follow --unit resticprofile@<profile>.service
 ```

+In case of failure, the backup will be automatically retried in 30 minutes.

 # Verify the backup

 First check the backup consistency.
 This does not read data, unless the `--read-data` flag is supplied.